m-cat/over/README.md

 ### Object Field Access

-The fields of an object can be access using dot notation.
+The fields of an object can be accessed using dot notation.
 This is valid as long as the object in question is in scope and the field exists.
 Example:

 ```
 obj: {